-Life can be difficult following bereavement.
+Life can be difficult following bereavement

 So much can change after the death of a loved one.

+We might miss them and the life we had before.
+We might be struggling with overwhelming emotions and unanswered questions.
+We might be facing practical and financial changes.
+For those who have identified as Christians, we might be facing a crisis of faith.
 We might be lonely, angry, depressed, heartbroken, anxious, sad, feeling guilty, unable to sleep, eating too much or too little, confused, despairing, fearful of the future…

 If this sounds familiar or part of your experience, then the Living with Loss project is here to help.
 Click on the links for further information.